 4. Chiropractic adjustments

-If you’re experiencing muscle pain that just won’t go away, consider seeing a chiropractor.
+In the event you’re experiencing muscle pain that just won’t go away, consider seeing a chiropractor.
 Getting regular adjustments can keep your body aligned and reduce the pains and spasms that result from tough workouts, stress, and poor posture.

 3. Licensed massage

 Found in cinnamon, turmeric, and ginger, curcumin has been shown to have anti-inflammatory properties, which can ease muscle pain and soreness that come from a tough workout or stress.
 You can add these spices to your meals to get the benefits or take curcumin in supplement form.
-If you’re pregnant or nursing, talk to your doctor before taking a curcumin supplement, as there hasn’t been enough research done to determine if there are any risks associated with it.
+However, if you’re pregnant or nursing, talk to your doctor before taking a curcumin supplement, as there hasn’t been enough research done to determine if there are any risks associated with it.